RanjithU/emapreduce/intl.en-US/User Guide/Configure clusters/Access between classic network and VPC.md

 To solve this problem, Alibaba Cloud launches the [ClassicLink Solution](https://www.alibabacloud.com/help/doc-detail/65412.htm).

-To solve this problem, Alibaba Cloud launches the ClassLink Solution.

 1. Create a vSwitch according to the CIDR block specified in the ClassLink Solution.
 2. When creating a cluster, use the vSwitch for the CIDR block to deploy the cluster.
 3. Connect the corresponding classic network node to VPC in the ECS console.